ietf-wg-cellar/ebml-specification/specification.markdown

 ## Structure

-EBML uses a system of Elements to compose an EBML "Document".
+EBML uses a system of Elements to compose an EBML Document.
 Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
 The Element Data, which is described by the Element ID, may include either binary data or one or many other Elements.

 ## Variable Size Integer